 The iconic and magical Christmas markets!

 We highly recommend visiting Vienna from 21 November to 23 December.
-The city is famous for its Christmas markets and there's no better place to get yourself in the holiday spirit.
+The city is famous for its Christmas markets and there’s no better place than Vienna at Christmas time to get yourself in the holiday spirit.

 Visiting Vienna at this time of year can also be relatively inexpensive.
 Our Airbnb for three nights came in at a very reasonable £62 per night.
 Not bad considering Vienna is one of the wealthiest cities in the world.
 It also has a reputation for having one of the highest qualities of life.